seadesert-git/nyaaflix/README.md

 <h1 align="center">nyaaflix</h1>
-<p align="center">Use nyaaflix, a tool to search magnet links from nyaa.si and stream it with peerflix</p>
+<p align="center">nyaaflix, a tool to search anime torrents from nyaa.si and streams it with peerflix</p>

 ### How does this work?

-This shell script scapes nyaa.si proxy site for magnet links and uses [peerflix](https://github.com/mafintosh/peerflix) to stream the video from magnet link.
+This shell script scapes nyaa.si proxy site for magnet links and uses [peerflix](https://github.com/mafintosh/peerflix) to stream anime from magnet link.

 ## Preview
 <p align="center">